dustinspecker/generator-ng-poly/README.md

 npm install -g bower gulp yo generator-ng-poly
 ```

-If TypeScript is going to be used, `tsd@next` will need to be installed:
+If TypeScript is going to be used, `tsd` will need to be installed:

 ```
-npm install -g tsd@next
+npm install -g tsd
 ```

 Run `yo ng-poly`